 The Vitamin A Family

-First, the vitamin suffers from a bit of an identify problem.
+First, the vitamin suffers from a bit of an identity problem.
 “Vitamin A” generally does refer to a single chemical: retinol, which is abundant, available through food, and the form in which the vitamin is stored inside the body.
 However, several other compounds are also considered part of a wider vitamin A category.

 These come in a few different forms, which can be created from another form being mixed, matched, or split apart.
 For example, retinol, one of the primary forms of vitamin A in the body, can be transformed into retinoic acid.
 Both serve crucial, but very different biological roles and both are considered members of the vitamin A family.

 Consequently, you’ll probably see vitamin A listed under quite a few different names when browsing foods or supplements.
 Retinol, retinyl palmitate, alpha-carotene – they’re all different words for what winds up being functionally the same thing.

 If you stick to natural sources, you’re most likely to encounter just two basic forms.
 Retinol will appear in the nutritional facts for foods with animal sources, while vegetables generally contain several types of carotenes – which are actually precursor molecules that the body then assembles into retinol.

 Vitamin A’s Role

 Once it makes its way into the human body, vitamin A does a few pretty important things.

-The first – and the one you’ll hear most about here – is ensure that our eyes remain healthy.
+The first – and the one you’ll hear most about here – is that it ensures that our eyes remain healthy.
 Vitamin A is a nutritional cornerstone of both color and night vision.
 Without it, we’d be missing half of the ingredients needed to create rhodopsin.

 And what is rhodopsin?
 Rhodopsin is an extraordinarily handy protein that changes when exposed to light.
 When this change takes place in our eyes, it allows us to perceive light.
 Rhodopsin is absolutely indispensable for low-light vision and also plays an important role in color vision.